 I often refer to debt as a “spiral of debt” because one small thing leads to the next and you slowly but surely get wound up in huge amounts of debt that eventually pull you down like a whirlpool.
-I’ve been thinking about it though, surely one can reverse or unwind the problem to get back to a debt free state.
-I know it’s possible because I did it and lived completely debt-free for a few years (until I needed a home loan to buy my house – perhaps I should make a post on that).
+I’ve been thinking about it though, surely one can reverse or unwind the debt spiral and get back to a debt free state.
+I know it’s possible because I did it and lived completely debt-free for a few years (until I needed a home loan to buy my house – but I’m busy paying off my home loan early).
 So let’s look at how we get into debt, and then how we can work our way out of debt.

 Disclaimer: Getting out of debt is definitely easier said than done!
 There is no magic formula and it can often take a few years of focus and dedication.
 But, it is absolutely possible!